Working with adaptive authentication - Amazon Cognito

 With adaptive authentication, you can configure your user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk level.
 For each sign-in attempt, Amazon Cognito generates a risk score for how likely the sign-in request is to be from a compromised source.
-This risk score is based on factors that include device and user information.
+This risk score is based on device and user factors that your application provides, and others that Amazon Cognito derives from the request.
+Some factors that contribute to the risk evaluation by Amazon Cognito are IP address and user agent, user agent, and geographical distance from other sign-in attempts.
 Adaptive authentication can turn on or require multi-factor authentication (MFA) for a user in your user pool when Amazon Cognito detects risk in a user's session, and the user hasn't yet chosen an MFA method.
 When you activate MFA for a user, they always receive a challenge to provide or set up a second factor during authentication, regardless of how you configured adaptive authentication.
 From your user's perspective, your app offers to help them set up MFA, and optionally Amazon Cognito prevents them from signing in again until they have configured an additional factor.

-Amazon Cognito publishes sign-in attempts, their risk levels, and failed challenges to Amazon CloudWatch.
-For more information, see Viewing advanced security metrics.
+Amazon Cognito publishes metrics about sign-in attempts, their risk levels, and failed challenges to Amazon CloudWatch.
+For more information, see Viewing threat protection metrics.

-To add adaptive authentication to your user pool, see Adding advanced security to a user pool.
+To add adaptive authentication to your user pool, see User pool advanced security features.

 Adaptive authentication overview

-From Advanced security in the App integration tab of the Amazon Cognito console, you can choose settings for adaptive authentication, including what actions to take at different risk levels and customization of notification messages to users.
+From the Advanced security tab in the Amazon Cognito console, you can choose settings for adaptive authentication, including what actions to take at different risk levels and customization of notification messages to users.
 You can assign a global advanced security configuration to all of your app clients, but apply a client-level configuration to individual app clients.

 Amazon Cognito adaptive authentication assigns one of the following risk levels to each user session: High, Medium, Low, or No Risk.